 With guidance from an interdisciplinary faculty committee and incorporating lessons learned from their junior-year proposal, ICPS seniors write an original interdisciplinary thesis that integrates perspectives, techniques, and methods across different disciplines.

 “International and comparative policy studies allowed me to explore how different social sciences approach global problems.
 The wide breadth of disciplines and classes I took as an ICPS major gave me incredible perspective on the multifaceted human experience.”DEIRDRE BAKER ’21

 Political Organizations, Social Networks, and Weapons of Mass Disruption and Destruction

-Associate Professor of Political Science Alex Montgomery has a remarkably varied background, with degrees in physics, energy and resources, sociology, and political science, and he brings an approach unconstrained by disciplinary boundaries to both his teaching and research.
+Associate Professor of Political Science Alex Montgomery has a remarkably varied background.
+With degrees in physics, energy and resources, sociology, and political science, he brings an approach unconstrained by disciplinary boundaries to both his teaching and research.
 He has examined the proliferation of nuclear weapons through many lenses, including science and technology studies and social network analysis.
-Alex fondly quotes Weber: “I’m not a Donkey; I don’t have a field.”
+Alex fondly quotes Weber: “I’m not a donkey; I don’t have a field.”